 Financed by one of Burghley's associates, Thomas Seckford, and with government support, Saxton did the mapping himself, utilising the information that was already available and assessing and improving its accuracy on the ground.
 His rather sober manuscript maps were then engraved and embellished with the Queen's and Seckford's arms, mainly by Flemish engravers who had taken refuge in England from their war-torn homeland.

 Burghley received copies of the maps, in their uncorrected proof states, as they came off the press and had them bound with other, hand-drawn regional maps to make them easier to consult.
-He then had them annotated, as here, to give defence information (e.g. 'Dangerous Places for the landing of men in Dorcett') while adding in his own hand the names of local landowning families and, north of Poole, additional villages and bridges.
+He then had them annotated, as in the map of Dorset, to give defence information (e.g. 'Dangerous Places for the landing of men in Dorcett') while adding in his own hand the names of local landowning families and, north of Poole, additional villages and bridges.

 With these maps at his fingertips Burghley could see where new forts were needed, where troops needed to be mustered in an emergency and, on a day-to-day basis, which families he could look to for the justices of the peace on which local administration depended.

 And not a moment too soon: from 1580 Elizabeth's relations with Philip ll deteriorated and in 1588 England was to face invasion by Spain.